Broughty Ferry railway station: Facilities

 The station is unstaffed, with benches and help points available on both platforms, plus a payphone and cycle racks on platform 1, although a shelter is available on platform 2.
 Step-free access is available to both platforms from the main road, but both platforms are also joined via the subway.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.
+Network Rail, in 2025, said that the level crossing at the station had the largest number of misuse incidents across Scotland.

 Passenger volume

 In recent years, passenger usage has grown phenomenally, from under 10,000 in 2011–12 to over 90,000 in 2019–20, including a 24,000 rise between 2018–19 and 2019–20.
 15 years earlier, usage hovered around 5,000 passengers per year.